Why Tracking GLP-1 Side Effects Matters and What You’ll Learn

 Capture a screenshot of your weekly summary after review.
 That creates a shareable, time‑stamped snapshot you can attach to messages or bring to appointments.

+Pepio’s GLP‑1 Symptom Log helps you apply a consistent scale and capture dose context alongside symptoms.
 Pepio’s approach helps you put this workflow into practice so dose history, symptoms, and weight live together.
 Track your next shot in Pepio and keep a clean log to review before appointments.
 Pepio is for organization and self‑tracking only.
-Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
+Pepio does not provide medical advice; it is a self‑tracking tool only.
 Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.

 Troubleshooting & Common Mistakes